PyChina/weekly/content/Issue/issue-374.md

 - [Clojure & Python, Side by Side (2011)](https://pycoders.com/link/1881/web)
     + JUSTIN KRAMER

-“As an exercise, I translated Peter Norvig’s Sudoku solver from Python to Clojure.”
+"As an exercise, I translated Peter Norvig's Sudoku solver from Python to Clojure."

 (`是也乎:`